On this page

 You may agree an earlier date to pay your employer contributions with your trustees or administrators.
 However, it’s easier if you pay your contributions on the same day as your staff contributions.

-A quick guide to paying contributions to personal and DC occupational pension schemes (PDF, 62kb, 6 pages)
+Quick guide to paying contributions to personal and DC occupational pension schemes (PDF, 62kb, 6 pages)

 Find out how to set up your scheme correctly and understand what contributions you and your staff have to pay and when they must be paid by.